SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 is ﬁgured.
 Any actions calculated into the multi-action penalty but that the character did not use by the end of the round are lost.
-A character may take a few actions, wait, take a few more, wait again, and so on, as long as the player has declared a suﬃcient number of actions in which to do everything she wants her character to do (including waiting).
+A character may take a few actions, wait, take a few more, wait again, and so on, as long as the player has declared a sufficient number of actions in which to do everything she wants her character to do (including waiting).
 A character may only interrupt another character’s action if she has